LaraKraemer/portfolio-blog/README.md

-# My simplistic landing page and blog
+# A simplistic landing page and blog

 Adpated from the [Django Girls Tutorial](https://tutorial.djangogirls.org/en/).
 After following the instructions again, I continued by adding a landing page.